pyinstaller/pyinstaller/doc/spec-files.rst

 You can add data files to the bundle by using the ``--add-data`` command option, or by adding them as a list to the spec file.

-With using the spec file, provide a list that describes the files as the value of the ``datas=`` argument to ``Analysis``.
+When using the spec file, provide a list that describes the files as the value of the ``datas=`` argument to ``Analysis``.
 The list of data files is a list of tuples.
 Each tuple has two values, both of which must be strings: